Manage multiple indices

 It’s common to have several replica indices that differ from their primary index by a single setting, such as the sorting strategy.
-Products in an e-commerce store are a good example.
+Products in an ecommerce store are a good example.
 You may have a primary index sorted by ascending price, and one or more replicas that sort products by descending price, descending popularity, descending rating, etc.

-Back to our example.
-Let’s say we have a primary index called
+You have a primary index called

 products and a